jalombar/starsmasher/docs/source/using/visualisation.rst

 .. note::

    A picture can look convincing while the model is poor.
-A relaxation whose surface density plot is perfectly steady can still be flinging individual particles out past twice the stellar radius, because those particles carry almost no mass.
 Check the profiles and the energy trace as well as the image.

 Other tools
 -----------